rubelchowdhury20/PIKTORML/session_0.md

 Hand-picking these researchers, Hinton aimed to create a team of world-class thinkers dedicated to creating computing systems that mimic organic intelligence – or at least what we know about organic intelligence, what we know about how the brain sifts through a wealth of visual, auditory, and written cues to understand and respond to its environment.
 Hinton believed creating such a group would spur innovation in AI and maybe even change the way the rest of the world treated this kind of work.
 -->

 >By then, they had the computing power they needed to realize many of their earlier ideas.
 As they came together for regular workshops, their research accelerated.
 They built more powerful deep learning algorithms that operated on much larger datasets.
 By the middle of the decade, they were winning global AI competitions.
-And by the beginning the current decade, the giants of the web began to notice.
+And by the beginning of the current decade, the giants of the web began to notice.

 <!--
 <p align='center'><img src="https://images.thestar.com/wgf2KXhd5xhhKyMIEk-VAXShecA=/1200x799/smart/filters:cb(2700061000)/https://www.thestar.com/content/dam/thestar/news/world/2015/04/17/how-a-toronto-professors-research-revolutionized-artificial-intelligence/geoffrey-hinton-3.jpg" width="500"></p>